The Walther Model 7

 around 1938, the Model 8 serial numbers began to have a letter A suffix.
 The third variant eliminated the latch button and

-accommodate the new trigger guard and spring, giving it a different profile.
-Beginning in April of 1940 the proofmark was
+the new trigger guard and spring, giving it a different profile.
+Beginning in April of 1940 the proofmark was changed from the

 There are minor variations in the design of grip medallions between the early and late variants, but we do not have sufficient